prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

 .. http:patch:: /products/$PRODUCT_ID

   This is used to update product details in the inventory.
 Note that the ``total_stocked`` and ``total_lost`` numbers MUST be greater or equal than previous values (this design ensures idempotency).
 In case stocks were lost but not sold, increment the ``total_lost`` number.
 All fields in the request are optional, those that are not given are simply preserved (not modified).
-Note that the ``description_i18n`` and ``taxes`` can only be modified in bulk: if it is given, all translations must be provided, not only those that changed.
-Limitations: you cannot remove a ``location`` from a product that used to have a location.  "never" should be used for the ``next_restock`` timestamp to indicate "unknown" (this conflates the cases of truly unknown and actually no intention/possibility of restocking).
+Note that the ``description_i18n`` and ``taxes`` can only be modified in bulk: if it is given, all translations must be provided, not only those that changed.  "never" should be used for the ``next_restock`` timestamp to indicate no intention/possibility of restocking, while a time of zero is used to indicate "unknown".

+  Limitations: you cannot remove a ``location`` from a product that used to have a location.

   **Request:**